How-To Guides | 18 views |

 Answer from Construction Brain

-You can get a copy of your ESA inspection certificate by contacting ESA directly at 1-877-372-7233 or through their online portal at esasafe.com - they maintain records of all electrical inspections in Ontario, including Ottawa.
+You can obtain a copy of your ESA inspection certificate by contacting ESA directly at 1-877-372-7233 or through their online portal at esasafe.com.

-Why You Might Need This Certificate
+Why You Need This Certificate

-AI-Generated Response | Ottawa Construction Network
+Ottawa Construction Network

 Ready to Start Your Project?